DysonSphereMod/QOL/MultiBuild/Release/README.md

 -   Correctly copy Splitter settings (FINALLY) (only when blueprinting and not when `shift + clicking` to avoid mistakes)
 -   Correctly copy Logistic station settings (only when blueprinting and not when `shift + clicking` to avoid mistakes)
 -   Improve compatibility with [Touhma GalacticScale](https://dsp.thunderstore.io/package/Touhma/Touhma_GalacticScale/) (thanks innominata)
--   Rewritten multithreading logic to further improve fps with big blueprints
+-   Rewritten multi-threading logic to further improve fps with big blueprints

 ### v2.2.1